zyn-org/zyn/CONTRIBUTING.md

-# Contributing to Entangle
+# Contributing to Narwhal

-Thank you for your interest in contributing to Entangle!
+Thank you for your interest in contributing to Narwhal!
 We welcome contributions from everyone and appreciate your effort to make this project better.

 ## Table of Contents